 Upcoming UC Drama: Fifty Years Later

 Fifty Years Later will begin performances this coming March.
-Union College students under the direction of Mark Robison, professor of English and drama, will put on a five-performance run of the play.
+Union College students under the direction of Mark Robison, professor of English and drama, will put on a six-performance run of the play.

 The inspirational performance portrays stories and music of the brave people who lived through the civil rights movement.
 Fifty Years Later brings to life the boycotts, protests, and marches we've been told about.
 Exploring far beyond the well-known events, actors will provide fresh understanding of emotionally gripping stories that took place fifty years ago.